 At the signing date of this report, Økokirm has confirmed that neither PetroNor nor any of its subsidiaries is under investigation.
 As outlined in the directors' report the board has taken a series of remediation steps to assure the further implementation of anti-corruption measures.
-While the Company has continued to operate effectively since the The fair values of the Group's financial instruments are not materially different from their carrying amounts at the reporting date largely due to the short-term maturities of these instruments.

-investigations started, it has used significant resources to address this matter at a cost to the business.
+While the Company has continued to operate effectively since the investigations started, it has used significant resources to address this matter at a cost to the business.
 Furthermore, it is uncertain how long the investigations into the individuals may continue and how the outcome of those investigations may indirectly impact the business.
 At this stage, the only certainty is that while the investigations continue, it may raise the perceived risk profile of the Company thus, potentially impacting the Group's capacity to transact with new and existing partners.
 Whilst the reputational cost cannot be quantified, this may increase work require As of the period ended 31 October 2021 the Company had no commitments or contingencies.